progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-with-apple-reminders.md

 * For how long are you avoiding to work on the to-do?
 * _Insert your personal criteria here ..._

-Of course the answers to these questions change over time.
+Of course the answer to these questions change over time.
 So you should revise your tasks regularly.

-Now, you‘ve flagged your todos with priorities, telling you whether you‘re dealing with a „big“, „medium“or a „small“ task.
-The next step is to decide when your are going to work on these tasks.
+After you‘ve flagged your todos with priorities it's time to decide when you're going to work on these tasks.
 For this, simply set a date and time for the reminder.
 Remember to set only 1 big, 3 medium and 5 small tasks for any given day.

 Once you accomplished this, open the „Scheduled“ list of Apple Reminders and you‘ll see the 1-3-5 rule at it‘s finest!